amandaburtness/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is used with the function, and allowing them to act as const with differing names.
+You are able to use these separate name function to access the primary function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+With the first time it is being called, it will always console log his name, but his dice roll could change.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is passing information down to the console log of the string.

 ### Task 3 - Stretch Goals